 For example, by monitoring the behavioral and traffic metrics before and after an initiative, you can assess the effectiveness of those actions.
 By comparing results across multiple locations, you can A/B test different solutions to identify the one that works better.
 Whatever the campaign goal is, Spaces will provide additional data to quantify the impact and additional dimension analysis to troubleshoot the reason for success or failure.

 We are reviewing the Spaces dashboards and removing some of the metrics that refer to the count of unique individuals.
-These metrics will be removed from the admin panel dashboards (Overview, Trends, and Custom Reports), from the CSV export and from API endpoints.
+These metrics will be removed from the Cloud4Wi Dashboard (Overview, Trends, and Custom Reports), from the CSV export and from API endpoints.

 In particular, we are going to remove the following metrics: